bowman2001/perplexdoc/content/doc/basic/code/index.md

 tags: [Inline, Block, Code]
 ---

-The full-width text column offers space for {$80} characters of code in a line.
-When the marginal column is also used, {$120} fit in.
+The main text column offers space for {$80} characters of code in one line.
+When we need {$120} to fit in one line, we can choose to additionally use the marginal column.
 {.p-first} <!--more-->

 Short snippets of code are usually placed **in line** with the normal text.
-Long pieces of code or entire files are marked as **code blocks**.
+Longer pieces of code or entire files should be embedded as **code blocks**.

 Hugo can style and colorize code blocks according to their content with the built-in _Chroma highlighter_ and offers some options to style these blocks.

 ## Syntax